bartkozal/vue-fraction-grid/README.md

               '52em', '100vw' etc. Set it to '100%' to use full-width fluid grid.
 Because this is the maximum value, the grid will scale nicely for smaller viewports. gutter      - Gutter width.
-Works with any valid CSS values like '30px', '1rem' etc. approach    - 'mobil-first' or 'desktop-first'.
+Works with any valid CSS values like '30px', '1rem' etc. approach    - 'mobile-first' or 'desktop-first'.
 Choose which approach of responsive web design do you prefer.
 Breakpoint rules are based on this option. breakpoints - List the grid breakpoints.
 Key is the breakpoint name for `:rwd` prop.
               Value is the size and can include one or two CSS values separated